Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • extrasystoles;

 Arrhythmia sometimes goes unnoticed and patients do not attach serious importance to it.
-This attitude is dangerous, as any form of arrhythmia can be fatal.
+This attitude is dangerous, since any form of arrhythmia can be fatal.

-The chronic form of ischemia of the heart is a rather dangerous disease.
-Almost any of the listed complications of CHD lead to the death of the patient without timely and correct treatment.
+The chronic form of cardiac ischemia is a rather dangerous disease.
+Almost any of the listed complications of HIHD lead to the death of the patient without timely and correct treatment.

-Acute ischemic heart disease is another form of myocardial disease, expressed by complications such as:
+Acute coronary heart disease is another form of myocardial disease, expressed by such complications as:

 • myocardial infarction;